Are your Virginia Ancestors Scots or Scots-Irish?

 Sangster, Thomas.
 Some time in Nova Scotia.
 To Fairfax County VA, ca. 1770 (DSE389/5435).

 Each entry is documented so you can trace the sources.
 The bibliography identifies many of the Scottish trading companies which employed these men (and some women) and where their records have been deposited–very significant when it comes to documenting the origins of these Scots.
-And the chapter of the Scottish merchants on the Norfolk and Portsmouth tidewater fills an important gap in our knowledge of Scottish settlement and contribution to Virginia ancestry.
+And the chapter of the Scottish merchants on the Norfolk and Portsmouth tidewater fills an important gap in our knowledge of how early the Scots came, where they settled, and their contribution to Virginia ancestry.

 Migration to Virginia via Nova Scotia